greenhat616/pastebin/README.md

 ## Features

 :yum: Next.js 13 with `App Directory` support
-  - `RSC` (React State Component) for global state management and data fetching
+  - `RSC` (React Server Component) for global state hold and data fetching
   - `React Server Actions` for forms mutation
     - A React style full stack solution, a alternative to `tRPC`